jaasaria/flutter.FH2019/README.md

 <!-- My first open source project made in FLUTTER.  📱🚀💖 <br> -->

-Nowadays, big companies like McDonalds and Jollibee have their own Ordering Kiosk to help them get customer orders fast and convenient way.
+Nowadays, big companies like McDonalds and Jollibee have their own Ordering Kiosk to help them get customer orders fast in a convenient way.

-Inspired by these successful food chains we created this app to help local food businesses like "Karendirya"  to experience and have their menus and orders right on their customer palm.
+Inspired by these successful food chains, we created this app to help local food businesses like "Karendirya" to experience and have their menus and orders right on their customer palm.

 #### Project Partner
 Name: [Adrian Evangelista](https://github.com/adriane-macer) <br>